From Up on Poppy Hill

-Set in 1963 Yokohama, Japan, the film tells the story of Umi Matsuzaki (Nagasawa), a high school girl living in a boarding house, 'Coquelicot Manor'.
+Set in 1963 Yokohama, Japan, the film tells the story of Umi Matsuzaki (Nagasawa), a high school girl living in an old hospital turned boarding house, the 'Coquelicot Manor'.
 When Umi meets Shun Kazama (Okada), a member of the school's newspaper club, they decide to clean up the school's clubhouse, the 'Latin Quarter'.
-However, Tokumaru (Kagawa), the chairman of the local high school and a businessman, intends to demolish the building for redevelopment and Umi and Shun, along with Shirō Mizunuma (Kazama), must persuade him to reconsider.
+However, Tokumaru (Kagawa), the chairman of the local school board and a businessman, intends to demolish the building for redevelopment for the 1964 Summer Olympics, Umi and Shun, along with class president Shirō Mizunuma (Kazama), must persuade Tokumaru to reconsider.

-From Up on Poppy Hill premiered on July 16, 2011, in Japan.
+From Up on Poppy Hill premiered in Japan on July 16, 2011.
 It received positive reviews from most film critics and grossed $61 million worldwide.
 An English version was distributed by GKIDS; it was released to theaters on March 15, 2013, in North America.

 Plot

-Umi Matsuzaki is a 16-year-old high school student living in Coquelicot Manor, a boarding house overlooking the Port of Yokohama in Japan.
+In 1963 Japan, teenager Umi Matsuzaki lives in Coquelicot Manor, a boarding house overlooking the Port of Yokohama.
 Her mother, Ryoko, is a medical professor studying in the United States.
 Umi runs the house and looks after her younger siblings and her grandmother.
 Each morning, Umi raises a set of signal flags with the message "I pray for safe voyages".

 One day, a poem about the flags being raised is published in Konan Academy's newspaper.
 Shun Kazama, the poem's author, witnesses the flags from the sea as he rides his father's tugboat to school.
-At first, Umi gets the wrong impression of Shun as he does a daredevil stunt on behalf of the "Latin Quarter", an old building housing their high school's clubs that's being threatened with demolition.
+At first, Umi gets the wrong impression of Shun as he does a daredevil stunt on behalf of the "Latin Quarter", an old building housing their high school's clubs that is being threatened with demolition.
 Upon her sister's request, Umi accompanies her to obtain Shun's autograph at the Latin Quarter.
 She learns Shun and the school's student government president Shirō Mizunuma publish the school newspaper.
 Umi convinces Shirō and Shun to renovate the Latin Quarter, and all the students contribute, both boys and girls.
 Umi and Shun start having feelings for each other.

-At Coquelicot Manor, Umi shows Shun a photograph of three young naval men.
+At a party, Umi shows Shun a photograph of three young naval men.
 One of them is her deceased father, Yūichirō Sawamura, who was killed while serving on a supply ship during the Korean War.
 Shun is stunned to see he has a duplicate of the photograph.
 His father admits shortly after the end of World War II, Yūichirō arrived at their house one evening with an infant, Shun.
 The Kazamas had recently lost their newborn, so they adopted Shun.
 At first, Shun tries to avoid Umi, then he finally tells her they are siblings.
 Umi and Shun repress their romantic feelings and they continue to see each other as friends.